MihaiG09/recipe_finder/README.md

 In order to run the app you must have flutter set up.
 You can find the set up steps [here](https://docs.flutter.dev/get-started/install)

-This app uses Gemini API for generating content so an API key is need in order to run the app.
+This app uses Gemini API for generating content so an API key is needed in order to run the app.
 You can create an api key [here](https://aistudio.google.com/app/apikey).

 You can run the app using Android Studio (recommended) or your preferred IDE.